The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Dark Sky Brewing Co.

-Established in 2014, Dark Sky Brewing serves up their creative concoctions in both their taproom and beer garden.
-Not as IPA-heavy as other Flagstaff breweries, they get rave reviews for their dark beers, including a lager, porter and brown ale.
-Plus, they’ve been voted ‘Best in Flag’ for their friendly staff!
+Dark Sky serves up their creative concoctions in both their taproom and beer garden.
+Not as IPA-heavy as other area breweries, they get rave reviews for their porter and brown ale.

 Flagstaff Brewing Company